Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 • Indexes are not used for comparisons where the let operand resolves to an empty or missing value.

-• Multikey indexes are not used.
+• Multikey, partial, or sparse indexes are not used.

 Tip